Cyber Security

 The first signs of trouble

-fraud alertIt's a 9:15 on a Monday morning.
+fraud alertIt's 9:15 on a Monday morning.

 A member of staff reports unusual login activity.
 Shared files suddenly become inaccessible.
 Emails stop working properly.

-At first, it might seem like a temporary technical issue.
-Yet, conversations quickly shift from “What’s going on?” to “How serious is this?”
+Then the conversation shifts from “What’s going on?” to “How serious is this?”

 While investigations are ongoing, decisions around communication, operations and next steps often need to be made quickly and under pressure.